-The Nautilus T618 Treadmill is spacious and durable with a steel frame, high capacity motor, large rollers, 3-ply belt, automatic incline, excellent deck cushioning, excellent impact absorption, easy-to-read console, four user profiles, etc. The Nautilus T618 has a basic LCD panel and Bluetooth also.
+The Nautilus T618 Treadmill is spacious and durable with a steel frame, high-capacity motor, large rollers, 3-ply belt, automatic incline, excellent deck cushioning, excellent impact absorption, an easy-to-read console, four user profiles, etc. The Nautilus T618 has a bare LCD panel and Bluetooth as well.

-An ample exercise space, improved cushioning, and a 3.5 HP motor help make it a terrific bargain for runners.
-You’ll also receive Pacer, Compare, and Fitness readings to motivate you.
+Ample exercise space, improved cushioning, and a 3.5 HP motor help make it a terrific bargain for runners.
+You’ll also receive a pacer to compare fitness readings to motivate you.

 The 3.5 HP motor is quiet and powerful enough for most runners allowing for speed adjustments from 0.5 to 12 mph.

 That’s fantastic for walking and jogging.
 For most people, the 3.5 HP motor should be enough.
 You may stroll, jog, or work up to a 15% incline.
 So you may increase the intensity while keeping the impact mild.

 The motor is beneath the deck, like with previous folding treadmills.
 The T618’s motor hood is lower than others we’ve seen, so your foot won’t graze it when running.

 Like any treadmill, there is some noise from foot contact during running, which is louder than walking, though this is a quiet machine overall.
 The machine is significantly louder when inclined, perhaps because the deck pivots up, preventing noise from being trapped beneath.

 Speed & Incline

 The running deck inclination is motorized and may be altered from 0 to 15% automatically or manually.

 We can have various combinations by fine-tuning or adjusting fast set speed and incline buttons from 2 to 12 mph in 2 mph increments and inclination from 0 to 15%